 Do you have favorite family Christmas Eve traditions?
-If you’re in Mexico, you may just be enjoying a traditional Noche Buena Salad on Christmas Eve.
-This delicious traditional salad is bright with festive colors, and happens to be vegan, which means that everyone can enjoy it.
+If you’re in Mexico, you may enjoy a traditional Noche Buena Salad on Christmas Eve.
+This delicious traditional salad is bright with festive colors.
+Also, it’s vegan, which means that all of your guests can partake.

-There are countless variations on Noche Buena Salad, but almost all recipes include beets.
-This recipe comes from the beautiful bed and breakfast La Palomilla in Mexico City.
-La Palomilla has done an amazing “12 Days of Christmas” recipe book on their blog, in which they have published some of their favorite traditional Christmas recipes.
+There are countless variations on Noche Buena Salad, but almost all include beets.
+For example, this recipe comes from the beautiful bed and breakfast La Palomilla in Mexico City.
+La Palomilla has created an amazing “12 Days of Christmas” recipe book on their blog.
+As you can see, their recipe book features some amazing traditional Christmas recipes.

 La Palomilla’s Noche Buena Salad include beets, jicama, orange slices, and peanuts.
-The beet juice colors the white jicama and all of the vegetables sparkle like jewels.
-It’s a dish worthy of a special feast.
+The beet juice colors the white jicama pale pink.
+Plus, it makes of the vegetables sparkle like jewels.
+All in all, it’s a dish worthy of a special feast.